Automatically create and manage Dev Portal applications in Auth0 with Dynamic Client Registration

 5. Click Create.

-6. Make a note of the Identifier value (also known as the Audience), you’ll need it when configuring the authentication strategy in Konnect.
+6. Make a note of the Identifier value (also known as the Audience), then export it to your environment:

 Configure the Dev Portal